Candle Burning Info, Tips and Safety

 How can I remove the metal wick base if I want to use the glass for storage?

 Cool the glass completely.
 Then it depends on what kind of wax it is.
-With palm wax you can just use a dull butter knife and chip it out.
+With coconut wax you can just use a dull butter knife and chip it out.
 With paraffin and soy candles, the remaining wax is usually sticky, so you can try remelting the remaining wax with hot water.
 Very few candle makers (not us) glue the wick stand to the glass.
 If you pour in enough rubbing alcohol to cover the base, and let it sit for a few days, the rubbing alcohol should soften the glue and release the base.

 Why do my votives turn into a puddle of wax when I put them on a plate to burn?